evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S/_index.md

 ### Phone Mirroring

-Furthermore, the Porsche Taycan Turbo S supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Porsche Taycan Turbo S supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between three sound systems on the Porsche Taycan Turbo S.
+You can choose between three sound systems for the Porsche Taycan Turbo S:

-- **Porsche Sound system:**: This system features ten speakers and delivers a maximum output of 150 watts.
+- **Porsche Sound system:**: Features ten speakers and delivers a maximum output of 150 watts.
-- ** BOSE® Surround Sound System:**: This system features 14 speakers and delivers a maximum output of 710 watts.
+- ** BOSE® Surround Sound System:**: Features 14 speakers and delivers a maximum output of 710 watts.
-- ** Burmester® 3D High-End Surround Sound System:**: This system features 21 speakers and delivers a maximum output of 1455 watts.
+- ** Burmester® 3D High-End Surround Sound System:**: Features 21 speakers and delivers a maximum output of 1455 watts.

 ## Lights